damballa/parkour/doc/namespaces.md

   dseq as its initial step.
 This is the sole graph API function which does not act on an existing job node.
-- `map` – Accepts a `:source` node and a map-task var or class; returns a `:map` node with a configuration step setting that mapper.
+- `map` – Accepts a `:source` node and a map-task var or class; returns a `:map` node with a configuration step specifying that mapper.
 Instead of a single `:source` node, also accepts a vector of `:source` nodes, which are configured as multiplex input to the mapper.
 - `partition` – Accepts a `:map` node, a shuffle configuration step, and an optional partitioner var or class; returns a `:partition` node.
 Instead of a single `:map` node, also accepts a vector of `:map` nodes, which are configured as multiplex input to the partitioner.
+Instead of a configuration step, also accepts a vector of two classes, which are configured as the map output key and value classes for a basic shuffle.
 - `combine` – Accepts a `:partition` node and a combine-task var or class;
   returns a `:combine` node.
 - `reduce` – Accepts a `:partition` or `:combine` node and a reduce-task var or